 About Sakai Takayuki VG10 33 Layer Damascus - Sakai Takayuki is well-known as the largest knife maker in Sakai.
 The company hosts a number of blacksmiths and craftsmen who work together to create a huge array of knives.
 Although the Sakai region traditionally specializes in single-bevel blades, Sakai Takayuki makes many different shapes.

-Sakai Takayuki’s 33 layer damascus line is hand-forged from VG-10, a high-carbon, stainless steel created for knife making and then laminated with 33-layer Damascus and are BEAUTIFUL.
+Sakai Takayuki’s 33 layer damascus line is forged from VG-10, a high-carbon, stainless steel created for knife making and then laminated with 33-layer Damascus and are BEAUTIFUL.
 Truly usable art!
 The zelkova wood octagon handle feels great in your hand, and allows the weight of the blade to work for you!

 Stainless steel is super handy because it doesn’t rust or stain easily like carbon steel.
 That said, remember it is stain-less, not stain-never.
 While it is much easier to care for than high-carbon steel, it does benefit from proper use: use it, wash it, dry it and put it away.
 Always avoid the dishwasher!